 He has long-term experience in civil litigation and penal proceedings focused on protection of civil rights and freedoms, rights of the family and children's rights.
 In law practice advises national and international associations, foundations, co-operatives and entrepreneurs’ organizations (i.a.
 Association of International Road Transport Carriers in Poland, Association of Polish Visual Artists).
 Until 2017, Jerzy Kwaśniewski was the CEO of Polish Wine Council.

-He represented citizens and civil organizations in numerous precedent-setting cases before national and international courts and tribunals, as well as in consultations at the invitation of international bodies such as the Venice Commission and the Office for Democratic Institutions and Human Rights of the OSCE.
-Jerzy Kwaśniewski advises national and international associations, foundations, co-operatives and entrepreneurs’ organizations and has supported the formation of numerous civil organizations participating in public debates in the field of human rights.
-Until 2017, Jerzy Kwaśniewski was the President of the Management Board of the Polish Wine Council.
+He represented citizens and civil society organizations in many precedent cases before national and international courts and tribunals, as well as in consultation process at the invitation of international bodies such as Venice Commission or Office for Democratic Institutions and Human Rights of the OSCE.
+His support was essential in formation of numerous civil society and membership organizations participating in public debate in the field of human rights.
+In 2016, deputy representative of the "Stop Abortion" Legislative Initiative Committee.

-Jerzy Kwaśniewski has been appointed to the advisory councils of four Ministers of Justice, including the Council for the Implementation of the Strategy of Modernization of the Judiciary in Poland and the Council for the Protection of Family Autonomy and Family Life.
-Member and secretary of the governmental Monitoring Council for the Prevention of Domestic Violence in the 3rd term of office since 2017.
+Jerzy Kwaśniewski was appointed to advisory councils of four Ministers of Justice, including Council for the Strategy of Modernization of Justice Area in Poland and the Council for the Protection of Family Autonomy and Family Life.
+Member and secretary of the governmental Monitoring Council for the Prevention of Domestic Violence in the 3rd and 4th term of office since 2017.
 In March 2019, appointed by the Polish Episcopal Conference to the Council of the Bona Fama Foundation.